-The Provider/Pharmacy Directory lists our network providers and durable medical equipment suppliers.
+The Provider/Pharmacy Directory lists our current network providers and durable medical equipment suppliers.
 Network providers are the doctors and other health care professionals, medical groups, durable medical equipment suppliers, hospitals, pharmacies, and other health care facilities that have an agreement with us to accept our payment and any plan cost sharing as payment in full.

 You must use network providers to get your medical care and services.
 If you go elsewhere without proper authorization you will have to pay in full.
-The only exceptions are emergencies, urgently needed services when the network is not available (that is, in situations when it is unreasonable or not possible to obtain services in-network), out-of-area dialysis services, and cases in which Care N' Care Classic authorizes use of out-of-network providers.

-If you don't have your copy of the Provider/Pharmacy Directory, you can request a copy from Customer Experience Team.
+The only exceptions are emergencies, urgently needed services when the network is not available (that is, in situations when it is unreasonable or not possible to obtain services innetwork), out-of-area dialysis services, and cases in which Care N' Care Classic authorizes use of out-ofnetwork providers.
+If you don't have your copy of the Provider /Pharmacy Directory, you can request a copy (electronically or in hardcopy form) from your Customer Experience Team.
+Requests for hard copy Provider Directories will be mailed to you within three business days.